-Redevelopment Ready Communities® (RRC), administered by the Michigan Economic Development Corporation (MEDC) embraces clear policies and procedures.
-Part of obtaining certification is to have a public participation strategy in active use.
-The following information acts as a general outline for how a community may organize its public participation strategy.
+The Redevelopment Ready Communities® (RRC) program, administered by the Michigan Economic Development Corporation (MEDC), embraces open government with clear policies and procedures.
+Part of obtaining certification is to have a public participation plan in active use.
+The following information acts as a general outline for how a community may organize its public participation plan.
 Each section contains a brief explanation for the purpose of that section and a few examples or ideas to consider.
-This document can also serve as a means to meet requirements for other programs administered by the MEDC.